15 Jobs AI Will Replace by 2030 | Gaper.io

 Harvey AI, Lexis+ AI, Casetext

-Harvey AI (valued at $3B as of 2025) handles contract review, due diligence document analysis, legal research, and brief drafting at a fraction of associate attorney cost.
-Document review – historically the largest source of paralegal billable hours – is now almost entirely automated at major law firms.
+Harvey AI (valued at 3 billion dollars as of 2025) handles contract review, due diligence document analysis, legal research, and brief drafting at a fraction of associate attorney cost.
+Document review, historically the largest source of paralegal billable hours, is now almost entirely automated at major law firms.
 Casetext’s CoCounsel passed the bar exam and handles complex legal research.
-The displacement risk is highest for routine document review paralegals; litigation and court-facing roles are safer near-term.
+The displacement risk is highest for routine document review paralegals.
+Litigation and court-facing paralegal roles remain safer for the next 5 years.

 Job #09